felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 was oblivious to it.
 Being anxious about learning made me afraid of failure, which in turn hindered my natural development.
-Luckily, I have made significant strides in my journey towards healing this condition when I turned 28.
+Luckily, I have made significant strides in my journey towards healing this condition when I turned 28 years old.
 Now in my thirties, I confidently say that overcoming my learning anxiety gave me a second chance at life.
 I believe it is my duty to share my story and what I *learned* from it, in the hope that this text reaches someone in need (you?).